-Gum Disease 101: What Is Pyaria Gum Disease?
 Thanks to advances in dental technology and better dental hygiene practices, the incidence of pyaria gum disease has decreased significantly since the 1970s.
 However, the risk of developing it does increase with age, and is made worse by the poor dental hygiene common in the US.

 Diligent dental hygiene, regular dental visits, and the cessation of smoking are important factors in decreasing the risk of developing this disease.
 Usually, this condition is entirely preventable.
 Poor oral health can even be detrimental to overall health.